The concept of social proof demonstrates that consumers are influenced by other people more than they realize or are willing to admit.

 Diners rarely visit a restaurant without first checking Yelp.
 Travelers seldom book a room without first going to Tripadvisor.
 Shoppers rarely buy anything without first reading what previous verified buyers had to say on Amazon or Google.

-Online reviews have a significant effect on consumers’ research process, guiding shopping decisions and behavior and even impacting overall brand perceptions.
+In short: reviews are social proof in action.
+They have a significant effect on consumers’ research process, guiding shopping decisions and behavior and even impacting overall brand perceptions.

 Reviews Guide Purchase Behavior

-- According to the Online Reviews Survey, 94 percent of consumers say an online review has convinced them to avoid a business.
+- 94% of consumers say an online review has convinced them to avoid a business.

-- 92.4 percent of consumers use online reviews to guide most of their ordinary purchasing decisions (NRC Health).
+- 92% use reviews to guide most of their ordinary purchasing decisions.

-- 62 percent of consumers age 18 to 34 trust a brand because of good reviews and ratings.
-(Marketing Charts)
+- 62% of consumers age 18 to 34 trust a brand because of good reviews and ratings.

 Negative reviews and low ratings drive customers away.
 Meanwhile, people take positive reviews and high ratings as social proof that a product or service is worth the purchase.
 “This has great reviews, so I’m buying it.”